zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_storage_group.rst

 expand
-  Boolean that controls whether the returned storage group contains additional artificial properties that expand certain URI or name properties to the full set of resource properties (see description of return values of this module).
+  If True, the return value will contain additional artificial properties that expand certain URI or name properties to the full set of resource properties.
+See the return value for details.

   | **required**: False
   | **type**: bool